HarrisonHemstreet/TIL-2023/til.md

 2. screw around with the filters until I'm able to see the fields I want to change.
 3. the fields I want to change are: Chg 1 Type???
 (I think)...

+from the task itself:
+*Dev Notes*
+- Update system to export the surcharge name and include the surcharge code in the same cell.
+- Add a system setting to manage this
+-- Name "includeSurchargeCodeInFlatView"

 TIL:
 1. we have videos that act as tutorials within Webship